HakaiInstitute/bioblitz-2022-false-creek-sensor-data/README.md

 Temperature data collected from Tidibt MX2300 loggers associated with settlement plates deployed for the 2022 False Creek Bioblitz run by the Hakai Institute.

 ## Methods
 Loggers were suspended by rope 0.5 metres below the surface from floating docks in proximity to settlement plates which were located across False Creek.
-They were programmed to start logging sea surface temperature every 10 minutes on July 12th 2022 at 12 pm until the memeory space was used up.
-Loggers were removed from the water in early September 2022 when the settlement plates were retrieved.
+They were programmed to start logging sea surface temperature every 10 minutes on July 12th 2022 at 12pm until memory space was used up.
+Loggers were removed from the water in early September 2022 when settlement plates were retrieved.

 Once retrieved from the water:
 - Data were downloaded from sensors via bluetooth